 During our Opening Day celebration you can:

-- Mingle with living history volunteers who bring the Blue Ridge mountain culture to life
+- Mingle with living history demonstrators and crafters who bring Appalachian culture to life in our historic buildings along the Biltmore Campus Trail.

-- Enjoy the paved and wheelchair accessible trails, discovery center, film, scavenger hunts, and more
+- Enjoy the paved, pet-friendly and wheelchair accessible trails, as well as in-door exhibit hall, film, scavenger hunts, and more.

 Details about old time plowing: